brittany-knob/portfolio/README.md

 # portfolio
 This is a sample of various coding projects I've worked on.<br>
-1. Assignment2.py is a Python code written to
+1. Assignment2.py is a Python code written to traverse through a list, eliminate any repeated integers, and averge the remaining elements.
+2.